 The rules in Washington D.C. are a bit more open-opened.
 The general requirement is that the expert must have expertise, education, and skill in the defendant’s field in order to testify.

-Schochor, Federico and Staton Builds a Strong Case on your Behalf
+Schochor and Staton, P.A.
+Builds a Strong Case on your Behalf

 If you or someone you love has been injured as the result of a medical malpractice, call our lawyers today at 410-234-1000 or fill out a contact form.
 You can visit us in our Baltimore or Washington D.C. office.